frappe/books_docs/docs/miscellaneous/number-series.md

 ![Number Series Field](./images/number-series-field.png)

-This will take you to the Number Series Quick Edit Form where you can change the number series settings.
+This will take you to the Number Series Quick Edit Form where you can change the number series configuration.

 ![Number Series Form](./images/new-number-series.png)

-Once you are done editing the settings, click on Save, now you can use the new Number Series for the entry.
+Once you are done editing, click on Save, now you can use the new Number Series for the entry.

 ## Number Series Fields